Home (The Vampire Diaries): Plot

-At 7pm, Liv starts chanting the spell while her brother watches from the Other Side, encouraging her.
+At 7 pm, Liv starts chanting the spell while her brother watches from the Other Side, encouraging her.
 Liz is still at the Grill with Markos, who does not let her go.
 Knowing that she has to leave so the plan can be completed, she pretends to smell gas and she leads Markos to the storage room to investigate.
 When he turns his back to her to check where the leak comes from, she hits him and messages Damon to start.
 Markos gets up and stops her before she leaves.

 Damon is right outside the city limits where the spell starts when he receives Liz's text.
 He gets into the car to drive to the city, when Elena joins him and tells him that she will go with him.
-Damon tries to talk her out of it, but Elena has made her choice and she asks him to respect it as she respected his.
+Damon tries to talk her out of it, but Elena has made her choice and asks him to respect it as she respected his.
 They take off and they manage to crash into the Grill while they are still vampires and the building explodes.
 Dozens of travelers approach Bonnie to pass through her to the other side, including Markos.

 Elena and Damon find Bonnie, who tells them to pass through her to the Other Side, find their bodies and come back as fast as they can.
 Elena finds her body, in addition to Alaric, who warns her to rush back to Bonnie because her brother needs her, and he will find Damon.
 Damon tries to help a trapped Liz at The Grill, where Alaric finds him and helps.
 The others, Stefan, Tyler, Enzo and Lexi, start to gather next to Bonnie ready to get out of the Other Side.

 Meanwhile, Liv keeps chanting and Luke notices that the spell is too much for her and is hurting her.
 He rushes to Bonnie where everyone is gathered and tells her that they have to do it now because Liv is in danger.
 Stefan says that not everyone is still there but Luke touches Bonnie and passes through.
 He runs to Liv and asks her to stop the spell but she says that she promised to help them, so she continues.